Reinventing the Rolodex: Why we’re asking our 60,000 members what they know

 We announced our plans on Nieman Lab in May 2017.
 I moved to New York with my family in November of that year to make this happen, and we hope to start publishing in 2019.

 Like its Dutch counterpart, The Correspondent will be made possible by future members.
-We’ve received runway funding from the Democracy and Media Foundation and craignewmark to set up a campaign to help build our member-funded and ad-free platform in the US.
+We’ve received runway funding from the Democracy and Media Foundation and craignewmark to set up a campaign to help build our global member-funded and ad-free platform.

 Want to be the first to know when we launch our English-language site?
 Sign up for updates at thecorrespondent.com.
 Or send me an email at firstname.lastname@example.org and I’ll do it for you!